ritzzi23/NYU-Deep-Learning/README.md

 ---

-**Note**: This repository is for educational purposes, showcasing implementations from the NYU Deep Learning course.
+**Note**: This repository showcases deep learning implementations and projects.